solana-developers/solana-cookbook/docs/th/references/accounts.md

 ## How to sign with a PDA

-PDAs can only be signed for within the program.
+PDAs สามารถ only be signed for within the program.
 Below is a program example of signing with a PDA and calling the program with the client.

 ### Program